DNSSEC-Provisioning/music/PROCESSES.md

    is the "Next" field which is a map[string]FSMTransition{} with each possible "next" state as keys in the map.

-   The FSMTransistion has two func (z *Zone) bool, called "criteria" and "action" as the most important parts.
-Criteria is executed when stepping the FSM (automatically or manually).
-If "criteria" returns true then the zone transitions to the next state and the "action" is executed.
+   An FSMTransition has three func (z *Zone) bool, called "PreCondition", "Action" and "PostCondition" as the most important parts.
+PreCondition is executed when stepping the FSM (automatically or manually).
+If "PreCondtion" returns true then the zone transitions to the next state and "Action" is executed.
+After that PostCondition is evaluated.

    At present it would be possible to more or less collapse the FSMState{} struct to nothing and only keep the FSMTransition{} as